sriyogesh94/dcos-docs/1.10/installing/upgrading.md

 ### DC/OS Agents

 Proceed with upgrading every agent in any order.
 Agent upgrades can be parallelized with a few caveats.
 During an upgrade the Mesos agent will go offline briefly (tasks will continue to run) and load on the Master nodes will increase slightly and proportional to the number of Agents rejoining the cluster.
-For maximum service availability it is recommended to upgrade Agents one at a time and only perform parallel upgrades if the larger upgrade batch size has been well tested with the same workload.
+For maximum service availability, upgrade Agents one at a time and only perform parallel upgrades if the larger upgrade batch size has been well-tested with the same workload.

 ### On all DC/OS Agents: